-The Sybase DirectConnect product line consists of database gateway servers that allow clients using the Sybase Open Client/Server protocol (such as Replication Server) to connect with non-Sybase data servers, using either the data server's native communications protocol or the standard, ODBC protocol.
+The Sybase Enterprise Connect Data Access product line consists of database gateway servers that allow clients using the Sybase Open Client and Open Server protocol (such as Replication Server) to connect with non-Sybase data servers, using either the data server's native communications protocol or the standard, ODBC protocol.

-Sybase DirectConnect products also allow for the retrieval of metadata from non-Sybase replicate data servers.
+Sybase Enterprise Connect Data Access products also allow for the retrieval of metadata from non-Sybase replicate data servers.

-For more information about DirectConnect database gateways and replicate data servers, see "Replicate data servers" on page 72.
+For more information about Enterprise Connect Data Access database gateways and replicate data servers, see "Replicate data servers" on page 74.

-Gatewayless connections

-Sybase also provides the MainframeConnect for DB2 UDB product that allows "gatewayless" connections to DB2 Universal Database data servers on OS/390 platforms.
+Gatewayless connections Sybase also provides the MainframeConnectTM DB2 UDB Option for CICS product that allows "gatewayless" connections to DB2 Universal Database data servers on OS/390 platforms.
 In some environments, a gatewayless connection to the DB2 data server may be more efficient than a gateway server connection.